svt/bridge/README.md

 - [CRON - triggers based on the time of day](https://github.com/axelboberg/bridge-plugin-cron)

 ## Compatibility notes
-- Bridge works with Caspar CG Server 2.3 and up.
+- Bridge works best with CasparCG server 2.3 and up, although a compatibility mode is available for older setups.
 - Bridge provides data to HTML templates as JSON.

 ## Download and install